frencojobs/interact/README.md

 ### Components

 These are the snippets of components with their properties and arguments.
-Check the [pub documentation]() to get to know more about them in details.
+Check the [pub documentation]() to get to know more about them in detail.

 **Confirm Component**